psycopg/psycopg/docs/connection.rst

         TODO

-    .. rubric:: Methods you will need if you do something cool
+    .. rubric:: Methods you can use to do something cool

     .. automethod:: notifies